 "It's walking art.
 That's what's so cool about it.
 I mean, you can hang a piece of art on your wall all day.
 You can throw it up on your Twitter all day,” says Hiroto, real name Noah.

-The 23-year-old digital artist recently quit his day job to design Japanese-inspired virtual kimonos, which he then sells on a virtual world called Decentraland.
+The digital artist quit his day job to design Japanese-inspired virtual kimonos, which he then sells on a virtual world called Decentraland.

 It’s a platform that allows users to create clothing for their avatars.
 The clothes, also known as "wearables" - can be bought and sold on the blockchain in the form NFTs – or non-fungible tokens.